KeepFloyding/keepfloyding.github.io/_posts/2019-12-06-data-explor-TEP-2.md

 * Composition of product stream (2 feed components, both products and 1 by-product)
 * Composition of purge stream (all 8 components)
 * Flowrates (A, D and E feed streams, total reactor feed, fresh feed into stripper, recycle flow into reactor, purge rate, underflow of stripper and separator and amount of steam going into the stripper).
-* Valves (all of the manipulated variables are valves that can be changed from 0 to 100 to regulate the flow of the process as required)
+* Valves (egulate the flow of the process streams as required)
 * Miscallaneous (in this case, only the work done by the compressor).

+# Understanding the variables

 Let's briefly talk about each group listed above.
 The pressure, temperature and level variables are naturally used to monitor some of the key process units (in this case the seperator, reactor and stripper).
 The reactor has a cooling jacket to control the temperature and as such has a tag that monitors the exit temperature of the cooling water.
 Similarily, the condensor uses cooling water to lower the temperature of the hot stream and thus also montors the exit temperature of the cooling water.